/

 Broadband & Technology Expert

 "NOW Broadband is basically Sky on a budget.
-If all you want is dependable full fibre and an easy route into NOW memberships, it still makes sense.
-The catch is that it now feels much less flexible than old NOW, and the 300Mb ceiling makes it harder to recommend to anyone chasing raw speed."
+If all you want is dependable full fibre and an easy route into NOW memberships, it can still make sense.
+The catch is that it now feels much less flexible than old NOW, and the 300Mb ceiling plus 24-month term make it harder to recommend to anyone chasing raw speed or maximum flexibility."

 Telecoms Analyst ISP Auditor Network Infrastructure Broadband Expert